 Biden vows to defeat Trump, end US 'season of darkness'

-DELAWARE, United States (AP) — Joe Biden accepted the Democratic presidential nomination Thursday night with a vow to be a unifying “ally of the light” who would move an America in crisis past the chaos of President Donald Trump's tenure.
+WILMINGTON, Delaware (AP) — Joe Biden accepted the Democratic presidential nomination with a vow to be a unifying “ally of the light” who would move an America in crisis past the chaos of President Donald Trump's tenure.

-“Here and now I give you my word: If you entrust me with the presidency, I will draw on the best of us not the worst. l'll be an ally of the light, not the darkness,” Biden said.
+“Here and now I give you my word: If you entrust me with the presidency, I will draw on the best of us, not the worst.
+I'll be an ally of the light, not the darkness,” Biden said.
 “Make no mistake, united we can and will overcome this season of darkness in America.”

 For the 77-year-old Biden, the final night of the Democratic National Convention was bittersweet.
 He accepted a nomination that had eluded him for over three decades because of personal tragedy, political stumbles and rivals who proved more dynamic.